Edathanattukara: History

-Edathanattukara was a strong Hindu-oriented society, Kshathriya families ruled entire Edathanattukara peacefully with Chathurvarnya system.
-Later some families shifted because of the continuous attacks of Muslim people in ad 1921, to ottappalam on the other bank of Bharathappuzha and made their own social set up there.
-Put the name Nellikkurissi as their new village. now also village has families named Nellikkurissi as their family clan name is living in the village.
-C. N. Ahmad Moulavi lived in Edathanattukara and he contributed many ideas to spread Islamist development of Edathanattukara to today's culture.
+Edathanattukara was a strong Hindu-oriented society, Kshathriya families ruled entire Edathanattukara peacefully within the Chathurvarnya system.
+Later some families shifted because of the Malabar rebellion in AD 1921, to Ottappalam on the other bank of Bharathappuzha, using the name Nellikkurissi for their new village.
+C. N. Ahmad Moulavi lived in Edathanattukara and contributed many ideas to spread Islamist development of Edathanattukara to today's culture.
 The name of Edathanattukara reveals that a long history existed here, that is "Kottamala" and "Kottappalla" are pointed to fort (Kotta).
-During a recent excavation for a house foundation, there a hall was discovered large enough to house 25 persons at a time.
-Nearby a room was also discovered.
-More ever many potteries had also seen there.
-At the surroundings of Nalukandam School we can see many square wells.
-According to ancient people, it was once a market place.
-In this market the people can get fresh Spinach from "Kongunadu", a place belongs to Tamil Nadu.
-In Edathanattukara, we can see a place "Kodiyamkunnu".
-It was connected with "Odiyans".
-The "pulayas" and "Panas" were changed their figures as animals.
-They disturbed many people who had enemy with them.
-So the name Kodiyamkunnu is derived from the old name "Odiyankunnu".
+During a recent excavation for a house foundation, a hall was discovered large enough to house 25 persons at a time.

 Edathanattukara was a Valluvanadan Taluk of Malabar District, which was under the Malabar presidency.
-Before British rule villages were known as "Amsams".
+Before British rule, villages were known as "Amsams".
 Before 1896 this place was under "Arakkaparambu" Amsam.

 The major portion of western Edathanattukara was under the "Aazhirazhi" (Aayiram Nazhi) kovilakam of Melattur.
 The Zamindars of this area had given "Karam" to Elamkulam mana.
 Rice was decided as "karam".
-After many years the plots of this area were undertaken by many people.